Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 I recommend using a brush if you want the best looking finish and are willing to invest a bit more time in applying the stain.

 You can also use a paint roller for staining large areas -- but you need to use the appropriate cover.
-Use a rough surface cover on rough wood surfaces like cedar fencing and a smooth cover for Mangaris™ and planed redwood.
+Use a rough surface cover on rough wood surfaces like cedar fencing and a smooth cover for Mangaris™ and planed Redwood.
 If the roller leaves a nappy finish, smooth it out with a brush right after you roll it.

 For staining large projects, especially fences, I recommend buying an inexpensive ($20-$30) deck sprayer (the type you pump up before you spray).
 It must be a deck sprayer.
 A lawn sprayer, which looks similar will not work because it does not have the right pressure and spray tips.
 You can buy one in a Do-it-Yourself store or a good lumber yard.